askmike/gekko/README.md

 # Important note

-You are looking at the new and completetly different version of Gekko that is being developed right now. **It is not stable yet, it might crash and we need to validate the advice to be solid.**

-## What we know doesn't work

-- Not 100% this is stable.
-Let me know if there is a bug!

-## What we hope does work

-**Everything listed in the [Configuring Gekko Doc](https://github.com/askmike/gekko/tree/localDB/docs/Configuring_gekko.md).
-This document lists everything you can do with Gekko and how to do it.** The list boils down to:

-- watch any market on BTC-e, Bitstamp, Mt.
-Gox, CEX.io.
-- calculate MACD, DEMA or PPO over this market.
-- use the following plugins:
-    - real trader (automatic trading on advice)
-    - advice logger
-    - profit simulator
-    - Mailer (on advice)
-    - IRC bot
-    - Redis beacon

-Here is [the todo](https://github.com/askmike/gekko/issues/114) until the new version is considered stable.

-If you encounter a bug: check out in [the issues](https://github.com/askmike/gekko/issues/114) if we are aware of it and if not create a new one :)
+You are looking at the brand new and completetly different version of Gekko.
+We've tested it for quite a while though it might be possible that you encounter bugs.
+If you encounter a bug: check out in [the issues](https://github.com/askmike/gekko/issues/) if we are aware of it and if not create a new one :)

 # Gekko [![Build Status](https://travis-ci.org/askmike/gekko.png)](https://travis-ci.org/askmike/gekko)